nk-spec-code/nk-spec-code/README.md

 <!-- CLOSING -->
 <!-- ===================== -->
 <p>
 I am currently searching for a Summer 2026 internship.
-I’m always looking to collaborate and contribute to any open-source projects and hackathons!
+I’m always looking to collaborate and contribute to any open-source projects or hackathons!
 </p>
 <h3>Thanks for stopping by!</h3>
 <p>